 Moving to Israel

-Expats moving to Israel do so for a variety of reasons.
-Many are attracted by the culture or faith, whereas others are drawn to the vibrant economy and thriving technology sector.
+Expats moving to Israel do so for various reasons.
+Many are attracted by the culture or faith, while others are drawn to the vibrant economy and thriving technology sector.

 Uniting these disparate motivations is likely an intense and never-neutral part of the experience of living in Israel.
 This is a country that evokes passionate responses from people, and expats moving to Israel should expect far more than a typical posting in a foreign country might provide.